shreyashree-17/IITK-course-helper/README.md

-This is website where you can find all your
+This responsive website is still under development where you can find all your Course's solution.
+One can give reviews and upload materials.